lightning/bolts/02-peer-protocol.md

 are above both `dust_limit_satoshis`.

 Details for how to handle a channel failure can be found in [BOLT 5:Failing a Channel](05-onchain.md#failing-a-channel).

+#### Practical Considerations for temporary_channel_id

+Note that as duplicate `temporary_channel_id`s may exist from different peers, APIs which reference channels by their channel id before the funding transaction is created are inherently unsafe.
+The only protocol-provided identifier for a channel before funding_created has been exchanged is the (source_node_id, destination_node_id, temporary_channel_id) tuple.
+Note that any such APIs which reference channels by their channel id before the funding transaction is confirmed are also not persistent - until you know the script pubkey corresponding to the funding txo nothing prevents duplicative channel ids.

 #### Future